rsocket/rsocket/Protocol.md

 * Client waits for either a RESUME_OK or ERROR frame from the server.
 * On receiving an ERROR frame, the client MUST NOT attempt resumption again if the error code was REJECTED_RESUME.
 * On receiving a RESUME_OK, the client:
-    * MUST assume that the next REQUEST, CANCEL, ERROR, and RESPONSE frames have an implied position commencing from the last implied positions
+    * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames have an implied position commencing from the last implied positions
-    * MAY retransmit *all* REQUEST, CANCEL, ERROR, and RESPONSE frames starting at the RESUME_OK Last Received Position field value from the server.
+    * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME_OK Last Received Position field value from the server.
     * MAY send an ERROR frame indicating the end of the connection and MUST NOT attempt resumption again

 Server side resumption operation starts when the client sends a RESUME frame.
 The operation then proceeds as the following: